Listen to Audio

-1716: Town authorized several schools including Southermost and Northernmost (built near Child Street and East Main Road)
+Town authorized the construction of several schools including Southermost and Northernmost.
+The latter school was built near Child Street and East Main Road.

-1746: Widow Sarah Strange and her family had been using the Southermost School as a home and at a Town Meeting she and her family were ordered out so that the school house might be restored for use as a school again.
+Widow Sarah Strange and her family had been using the Southermost School as a home in 1746.
+At a town meeting she and her family were evicted so that the schoolhouse could be restored for use as a school again.

-1800: Sometime before 1800 the school was moved to the corner of West Main Road and Union Street.
-The entry way (as you see it) was added at this time.
+Sometime before 1800 the school was moved to the corner of West Main Road and Union Street.
+The entryway now present was added at this time.
 A stove was used for heat.

 1952: Hall family gave it to the Portsmouth Historical Society.